CogComp/open-eval/core/README.md

 # Database

 To deploy this application, you'll need to have an SQL database set up.
 We've provided an SQL dump file with the empty tables you'll need to get started.
+In the core.properties file, you'll need to fill out the database URL, username, and password.

 # Overview of Components